Canadair CF-5: Design and development

 Compared to the Northrop F-5, the Canadian CF-5 had several modifications to make it more suitable for operating in Canadian Forces theaters of operations.
-In order to address complaints about long takeoff runs, the Canadair version featured a two-position nose landing gear; compressed it operated like the original, but extended (before takeoff) it raised the nose and thereby increased the angle of attack and increased lift.
+In order to address complaints about long takeoff runs, the single-seat Canadair version featured a two-position nose landing gear; compressed it operated like the original, but extended (before takeoff) it raised the nose and thereby increased the angle of attack and increased lift.
 The system reduced takeoff distance by almost 20%.
 A midair refueling probe was installed, Orenda-built General Electric J85-15 engines with 4,300 lbf (19 kN) thrust were used, and a more sophisticated navigation system was added.
 The nose of the CF-5 was also interchangeable with a specially designed reconnaissance set with four cameras in it.
 Over the course of its life, it received many upgrades to its avionics and capabilities.

 An order for 105 aircraft for the Royal Netherlands Air Force was signed in early 1967, 75 single-seaters to replace the Republic F-84 and 30 twin-seaters to replace the Lockheed T-33.
 The plan to use some single-seaters for photo-reconnaissance to replace the Lockheed F-104G Starfighters never materialized.
 Production of the F-5 in Europe was originally planned by Fokker and SABCA, for the Dutch and Belgian Air Forces, but hesitancy by Belgium led to the Netherlands government ordering under a production sharing agreement with Canada.
 As part of the production sharing agreement between the Canadian and Dutch governments the centre fuselages for all but the first 31 aircraft were built by Fokker in the Netherlands.

-The first CF-5 was formally rolled out in a ceremony at the Cartierville factory on 6 February 1968.
+The first CF-5 was officially rolled out in a ceremony at the Cartierville factory on 6 February 1968.
 The first NF-5 was rolled out on 5 March 1969.